kaiorosa1/100-days-of-code/log.md

 ### Day 7: February 2, 2019

 **Today's Progress**: I spent 30 minutes on Campo Minado and changed a bit some functions.
 I worked around 40 minutes on FCC and finished the Applied Accessibility module.
+I stopped at : Responsive Web Design Principles: Create a Media Query (Responsive Web Design Principles).

 **Thoughts**: I felt the my first session was not very productive and I didn't go as far as I wanted.
 It's a bit buggy my code my that's what happens when you are programming, not all your code is good from the get go.
 I'm feeling that I'm not making a lot of progress on FCC as I thought I would but it's because I make sure I read everything and take notes carefully before moving on to the next challenge or maybe I'm slow (no worries) lol.